 Are you worried that you won’t get approval because of your poor score?

 Fortunately, there are ways around this problem.
 It’s possible to boost your credit score by 60 points in 60 days.
-Additionally, Camino Financial will consider your loan application even if you have poor credit.

 6. Your business credit score

 Most lenders will use your personal credit score to decide on your loan application.
 But SBA lenders and banks will usually ask for a business credit score as well.